ronaldozanoni/checkout-system/README.md

-# QikServe Challenge
+# Checkout System

-As proposed in the exercise, the idea here is to provide a complete backend for a checkout system.
-Since the **products-api** was already provided, I focused most in creating a scallable architechture for the other components.
-Below you can see a pretty simple diagram showing the requests flow:
+The idea here is to provide a complete backend for a checkout system.
+The **products-api** is just a mock.

 ![Checkout API's diagram.
 If your file reader can't render the image, it's located at docs/assets.](./docs/assets/checkout-diagram.png)